GPUOpen-Tools/radeon_memory_visualizer/documentation/source/resource_overview.rst

 There are also 3 slicing combo boxes.
 These allow you to group resources by some attribute.
 The first slicing mode applies to all the resources.
 The other 2 slicing modes are applied to the groups set up by the previous slicing mode.

-Clicking on a resource will show details about it at the bottom of the pane, including various attributes and where the selected resource lies in its corresponding allocation.

 The screenshot below shows slicing and coloring resources depending whether they are in the preferred heap.
 You can tell instantly if resources are where you'd